Adewale-1/IndoorNav/README.md

 This project is an Indoor Navigation System that uses image recognition and pathfinding algorithms to determine the shortest path between two points in a building.
 The backend is implemented in Python using Flask and Tensorflow, and the frontend is implemented in Dart using Flutter.

+Currently, the project is configured for the 3rd floor of Bolz Hall (building link: https://www.osu.edu/map/building/146).
+However, it can be configured to add other floors or buildings.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.